g3zil/websdr_jt4/README.md

 ### Requirements
 The shell script requirements are listed in the bash_requirements.txt file.
-Any missing modules are loaded one by one when you first run the script jt4_log.sh
+Any missing modules are loaded one by one when you first run the script setup.sh

 #### Open environments
 The python modules requirements are listed in the python_requirements.txt file.